8 Different Types of Hawks in Georgia

 by Marie Hale is licensed under CC BY 2.0

-The Ferruginous Hawk is third on this list of the different types of hawks in Georgia and is a large bird of prey native to the state.
+The Ferruginous Hawk, a large bird of prey native to Georgia, is third on this list of the different types of hawks in Georgia.

-This species of hawk has an impressive wingspan of up to four feet, and its body can reach lengths of up to two feet.
+This species of hawk has an impressive wingspan of up to four feet and a body length of up to two feet.
 It has a dark brown back, pale underside, and white spots on its wings and tail.

 The Ferruginous Hawk is a powerful hunter that uses its strong talons to capture prey such as rabbits, rodents, lizards, and snakes.